4d/go-mobile/docs/tutorials/creating-list-forms/list-form-storyboard.md

 ## Where to go from here?

 In this tutorial, we've covered the basics for creating list form templates.
-You are now able to create simple templates on your own using the Starter Project ressources.
+You are now able to create simple templates on your own using the Starter project ressources.
 But wait - there’s more!
 In the next tutorial, you’ll learn how to build detail form templates!
 Click on **Final Project** below to download the completed template list folder.

 <div style= {{ textAlign: "center", marginTop: "20px", marginBottom: "20px" }}>
-<a className="button"
+<a className="button button--primary"
 href="https://github.com/4d-for-ios/tutorial-CustomListForm/archive/53ac1d5f506aa4ca2a8d78760ef799044c5c8bdc.zip">CUSTOM LISTFORM FINAL TEMPLATE</a>
 </div>